-Neil McBride says the Wolds AONB had initially said there should be an AONB.
+Neil McBride says the Wolds AONB board had initially said there should be an environmental impact assessment.
 Following a discussion, the AONB board officers have accepted there is no need for an environmental statement.

 Mr McBride says officers are satisfied there would be no pollution.

 Cllr Strange is the neighbouring councillor and a member of the Wolds Area of Outstanding Natural Beauty advisory board.

 He says he is aware of concerns of local people.
 He says there are about 700 people in one village.